AriFordsham/GHCWiki/trac-interface-customization.md

 ```

 Those who are familiar with XSLT may notice that Genshi templates bear some similarities.
-However, there are some Trac specific features - for example **${href.chrome('site/style.css')}** attribute references template placed into environment's *htdocs/*  In a similar fashion **${chrome.htdocs_location}** is used to specify common *htdocs/* directory from Trac installation.
+However, there are some Trac specific features - for example `${href.chrome('site/style.css')}` attribute references a CSS file placed into environment's `htdocs/` directory.
+In a similar fashion `${chrome.htdocs_location}` is used to specify the common `htdocs/` directory belonging to a Trac installation.
+That latter location can however be overriden using the [\[trac\] htdocs_location](trac-ini#) configuration setting.

-site.html is one file to contain all your modifications.
-It usually works by the py:match (element of attribute), and it allows you to modify the page as it renders - the matches hook onto specific sections depending on what it tries to find
+`site.html` is one file to contain all your modifications.
+It usually works using the `py:match` directive (element or attribute), and it allows you to modify the page as it renders - the matches hook onto specific sections depending on what it tries to find
 and modify them.
+See [ this thread](http://groups.google.com/group/trac-users/browse_thread/thread/70487fb2c406c937/) for a detailed explanation of the above example `site.html`.
-A site.html can contain any number of such py:match sections for whatever you need to modify.
-This is all [ Genshi](http://genshi.edgewall.org/), so the docs on the exact syntax can be found there.
+A `site.html` can contain any number of such `py:match` sections for whatever you need to modify.
+This is all Genshi, so the [ docs on the exact syntax](http://genshi.edgewall.org/wiki/Documentation/xml-templates.html) can be found there.

-Example snippet of adding introduction text to the new ticket form (hide when preview):
+Example snippet of adding introduction text to the new ticket form (but not shown during preview):

 ```
 <formpy:match="div[@id='content' and @class='ticket']/form"py:attrs="select('@*')"><py:iftest="req.environ['PATH_INFO'] == '/newticket' and (not 'preview' in req.args)"><p>Please make sure to search for existing tickets before reporting a new one!</p></py:if>